nonlocalmodels/NLMech/docs/paper.md

 scientific explorations of forthcoming data releases from the *Gaia* mission [@gaia] by students and experts alike.

+# Applications

+NLMech was used for following applications:

+* Numerical convergence of finite difference approximations for state based perdidynamic fracture models
+* Complex fracture nucleation and evoluation with nonlocal elastodynamics
+* Free damage propogation with memory
+* Kinext relations and local energy balance for linear elastic fracture mechancis from a nonlocal peridynamic model

+For a updated list of applications, we refer to corresponding [NLMech documentation](https://nonlocalmodels.github.io/publications/).

 # Mathematics

 Single dollars ($) are required for inline mathematics e.g. $f(x) = e^{\pi/x}$